firefox-devtools/debugger/docs/dbg.md

 #### sendPacket

-`dbg.sendPacket` is an easy way to send a packet to the server.
+`dbg.sendPacket` sends a packet to the server.
 This is a useful helper for prototyping new APIs that aren't used in the UI yet.

 ```js
 dbg